+- 1. Theory of Education
-a.
-A minimum of sixteen (16) credits in the Foundations

-- of Education and Educational Theory, including 1.
-Theory of research methodology Education b.
+- a.
+A minimum of sixteen (16) credits in the Foundations of Education and Educational Theory, including research methodology

+- b.
 A minimum of eighteen (18) credits in a professional specialisation or general area.

-2. Practice of Education Internship (6 credits) 3.
-Research into a.
-Curriculum Action Research Report (3 credits) Teaching b.
-Research Project in Teaching (6 credits) (9 credits) Language Education Science Education Specialisations History Education offered for Tracks 1 Mathematics Education & 2 are Information Technology Education Modern Foreign Language (Spanish) - NB.
+- 2. Practice of Education Internship (6 credits)

+- 3. Research into Teaching (9 credits)

+- a.
+Curriculum Action Research Report (3 credits)

+- b.
+Research Project in Teaching (6 credits)

+- 4. Specialisations offered for Tracks 1 & 2 are

+- Language Education

+- Science Education

+- History Education

+- Mathematics Education

+- Information Technology Education

+- Modern Foreign Language (Spanish)

+- Social Studies/Geography

+NB.
 All specialisations may not be available every year and are dependent on the number of applicants.